Placing You On the Path of Enlightenment

 KidsChurch has a long history at OLR and we are delighted to be able to offer this service to families.
 It is truly a privilege to work with the children as they have such an innocent and pure faith – you’ll find yourself enriched more than expected by the experience.

 This page outlines the policies and procedures for this important and rewarding ministry.
-Please read it carefully and if you have any questions, please contact the coordinator.
+Please read it carefully and if you have any questions, please contact the Parish Office on 9663 1070.

 PREPARING FOR THE KIDSCHURCH SESSION

 The parish office provides handouts for each Sunday.
 This includes 20 copies of each of 2 resources – one for younger children (usually colouring in) and one for older children (usually word puzzles).
 These can be found in the blue Catechist bag in the foyer of the Church.

 A lesson plan is also provided and includes the basic format for the 20 minute session (see below).

 Notes are sent to catechists a day or two prior to their session, so that they can be briefed on the topic ahead of arriving at church.
 Make sure you allow 5 - 10 minutes to familiarise yourself with the material before the lesson.

 The key for the kidsChurch room is available from inside the church - get another catechist to show you where it is.
 Please return it after use.

 Often, the KidsChurch room is already open on arrival – please make sure that you tidy and lock the room before departing the church grounds.